-Glycyrrhiza glabra (family Fabaceae), commonly known as licorice, is an herbaceous perennial plant that has been traditionally valued as a flavoring agent and herbal ingredient.
-Its root contains naturally occurring compounds such as glycyrrhizin, glycyrrhetinic acid, flavonoids, isoflavonoids, and chalcones.
-These bioactive constituents have been widely studied in both traditional and modern research contexts for their diverse properties.
+Glycyrrhiza glabra (family Fabaceae), commonly known as licorice, is a perennial herbaceous plant appreciated for its sweet-flavored roots.
+It has been traditionally used as a flavoring agent and ingredient in various cultural preparations for thousands of years.
+The root contains naturally occurring compounds such as glycyrrhizin, glycyrrhetinic acid, flavonoids, isoflavonoids, and chalcones, which contribute to its distinctive taste and aroma.

-Licorice root has a long history of use in Ayurveda, Traditional Chinese Medicine, and various folk traditions.
-It has often been mentioned in connection with respiratory comfort, digestive wellness, and skin care practices.
-Modern research continues to explore its potential roles in areas such as soothing formulations, digestive balance, and topical applications for skin comfort.
-However, findings remain preliminary and vary depending on dosage, preparation, and individual factors.
+Licorice has a long history of use in Ayurveda, Traditional Chinese Medicine, and several folk traditions.
+It is often noted in connection with digestive rituals, respiratory preparations, and skin care blends.
+Contemporary research continues to explore its traditional applications while considering variations based on preparation and dose.

 Note:* These are not claims; kindly study and verify before purchase